davlin0222/learning-canvas-api/README.md

 -   Look into WebGL
 -   Test "The \<canvas> element can be styled just like any normal image (margin, border, background…)."
 -   measureText is weird [https://bucephalus.org/text/CanvasHandbook/CanvasHandbook.html#measuretexttext.width](https://bucephalus.org/text/CanvasHandbook/CanvasHandbook.html#measuretexttext.width)
+-   I wonder if it would be possible for me to create a small declarative canvas API framework